dmoret85/openFoam_Manual/04_Mesh Strategy and Quality/Mesh_strategy.md

 Excessive growth rates or insufficient wall-normal resolution often lead to unphysical wall shear stress and pressure loss predictions.

+Near-wall mesh resolution must be consistent with the turbulence model; see Chapter 6 — Near-Wall Treatment and y⁺.

 ---

 ## 4.7 Mesh-Induced Failure Modes